We deliver a high quality and diverse curriculum through outstanding teaching and learning

 The subjects studied at Key Stage 3 are:

-Art, Design and Technology, Drama, English, French/Spanish, Geography, History, ICT/Computing, Mathematics, Music, PE, PSHCE, Religious Education and Science.
+Art, Design and Technology, English, French/Spanish, Geography, History, ICT/Computing, Mathematics, Music, PE, PSHCE, Religious Education and Science.

 Through the curriculum students will acquire a wide range of skills that aim to equip them for further study at GCSE and beyond and the future world of work.